clburlison/Munki-s3Repo-Plugin/README.md

 ## Introduction

-`s3Repo.py` is a [Repo Plugin](https://github.com/munki/munki/wiki/Repo-Plugins) for [Munki 3](https://github.com/munki/munki/wiki/Munki-3-Information).
-This plugin allows administrators to securely interact with their munki repo hosted in a [S3](https://aws.amazon.com/s3/) compatible bucket.
+s3Repo is a [Repo Plugin](https://github.com/munki/munki/wiki/Repo-Plugins) for [Munki 3](https://github.com/munki/munki/wiki/Munki-3-Information).
+This plugin allows administrators to securely interact with their munki repo hosted in a S3 compatible bucket.

-`s3Repo.py` uses the [boto3](https://github.com/boto/boto3) python library.
+s3Repo uses the [boto3](https://github.com/boto/boto3) python library.

 ## Getting Started

-What you need:
-* An AWS account
-* A S3 bucket
-* AWS credentials that has read/write access to the bucket
+Before you can configure and use the s3Repo plugin you must have an S3 compatible backend, a bucket on the backend, and an account that has read/write permissions to the bucket.
+It is recommended, though not required, to have a separate bucket for your munki repo.
+[Amazon S3](https://aws.amazon.com/s3/) is the most popular S3 solution however others exist such as [Minio](https://www.minio.io/); which allows you to stand up your own S3 backend.

+The s3Repo plugin can create the necessary subdirectories (catalogs, icons, manifests, pkgs, pkginfo) however by design will **not** attempt to create buckets.

 ### Setup